 The Authority assesses whether the acquisition leads to an actual and sufficiently serious threat to the interests of public order and security which affects the societies' fundamental interests, including the provision of basic needs and crisis prevention.
-The applicable test is aligned with the strict test under the case law of the Court of Justice of the European Union ("CJEU"), (as opposed to the more generous wording of the EU FDI Screening Regulation ("likely to affect security or public order")).

 The burden of proof lies with the Authority.